1.800.476.0016 SE HABLA ESPAÑOL

 Possible Side Effects of Lithium Orotate

-Lithium side effects may include, but are not limited to: hand tremors, nervous tics, frequent urination, excessive thirst and/or nausea, sensations of apathy, diarrhea, vomiting, stomach irritation and general loss of appetite.
+Lithium side effects may include but are not limited to: hand tremors, nervous tics, frequent urination, excessive thirst and/or nausea, sensations of apathy, diarrhea, vomiting, stomach irritation and general loss of appetite.

 Mood changes: Lithium is a mood stabilizing agent, and therefore, any changes in mood should be monitored.

 Because of the possibility of blood toxicity, consult a health practitioner before taking lithium.
-Similarly, it is usually recommended that one should have their blood drawn regularly to monitor lithium levels in the blood stream.
+Similarly, it is usually recommended that one should have their blood drawn regularly to monitor lithium levels in the bloodstream.
 Plasma concentrations below .5-.6 mEg/l show little side effects.
 Concentrations from 1.0 onward usually lead to more intense side effects, and levels above 2.0 can even be fatal.

 • You are pregnant or nursing.